-Under the Proposed Action, the USACE would continue cooperative management plans with the USFWS and KDWPT to preserve, enhance, and protect wildlife habitat resources.
-To further management opportunities and beneficially impact habitat diversity, the reclassifications proposed in the 2021 Master Plan include 1,119 additional acres MRML-WM.
+Under the Proposed Action, the USACE would continue cooperative management plans with the USFWS and KDWP to preserve, enhance, and protect wildlife habitat resources.
+To further management opportunities and beneficially impact habitat diversity, the reclassifications proposed in the 2021 Master Plan include 1 less acre of MRML-WM.